 Some buyers will try to have everything fixed.
 While you do not have to agree to this, you will likely have to have some improvements made in order to satisfy the lender.
 They will want to ensure that one leak isn’t going to lead to another slew of problems.
 In some cases, you will be able to simply lower your asking price, allowing for a credit to the buyer for future repairs.
 In other cases, you will need to pay for things to be fixed up front.
 Your buyer will likely have an agent with strong negotiation skills.
 Make sure you are prepared for what they throw at you!

 To learn more about the home inspection process, give us a call!
 We can also help you learn how to sell without having to deal with the inspection process at all!
-Find out if selling direct is the right choice for your Riverside County house!
+Find out if selling direct is the right choice for your Southern California house!